Christopher Jones, MD

 How is the shoulder rehabilitated?

-Although, you can usually perform the necessary exercises by yourself at home, I will have you see a physical therapist in order to receive individual instruction on a exercise program.
+Although you can usually perform the necessary exercises by yourself at home, I will have you see a physical therapist in order to receive individual instruction on an exercise program.
 Then they will see you once or several times per week to check your progress.
 I encourage you to start aerobic exercise as soon as possible.
 You may enjoy walking, riding a stationary bicycle within 1 week of surgery.
 Jogging, Stairmaster® and regular bicycle riding can start as soon as you are comfortable.
-Swimming, running, tennis groundstrokes and gentle golf strokes start from 1-2 months depending on your progress.
+Swimming, running, tennis groundstrokes, and gentle golf strokes start from 1-2 months depending on your progress.
 Return to overhead throwing and tennis strokes can require 3-6 months of rehabilitation.
-Return to weight lifting is less predictable and you may need one full year before performing bench press.
+Return to weight lifting is less predictable and you may need one full year before performing the bench press.
 The primary goal of the procedure is to eliminate pain that occurs during activities of daily living.

 What if I have more questions?

 I encourage you to return to the office for further discussion at any time.
 You can also contact us.